 Become Familiar with a Digital Marketing Manager’s Role Before You Decide

 A digital marketing manager blends business prowess with creativity while overseeing all your digital channels and managing the team responsible for producing marketing materials.
 This includes things like website copy, blog posts, social platforms like, Twitter, Facebook, and LinkedIn, emails, display ads, and digital advertising, as well as SEO and PPC.
-He or she crafts campaigns around business goals, observes the latest trends, monitors analytics, and adjusts the strategy as needed to improve results.
+He or she crafts campaigns around business goals, observes the latest trends, monitors analytics and adjusts the strategy as needed to improve results.

-The role is unique because a digital marketing manager essentially needs to be an expert in all areas of digital marketing in order to be able to troubleshoot issues and help the digital marketing team home in their skills.
+The role is unique because a digital marketing manager essentially needs to be an expert in all digital marketing activities in order to be able to troubleshoot issues and help the digital marketing team home in their skills.

 Consider the Core Competencies and Resources Necessary to Fulfill the Role

 - An understanding of your brand

 - An understanding of your niche market and audience(s)